inverno-io/inverno-core/doc/reference-guide.md

 ### Maven

-The easiest way to setup a Winter module project is to start by creating a regular Java Maven project which inherits from `io.winterframework:winter-parent` project and depends on `io.winterframework:winter-core`:
+The easiest way to setup a Winter module project is to start by creating a regular Java Maven project which inherits from `io.winterframework.dist:winter-parent` project and depends on `io.winterframework:winter-core`:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"